 Students are required to post a refection in response to the instructor's discussion questions.
 You will post your response to the questions for that particular week.
-You will need to read the assigned chapter readings before posting.
+You will need to read the assigned chapter readings before posting in order to demonstrate your knowledge of key concepts.